squaremo/rabbitmq-lvc-plugin/README.md

 and finally, run the server:
     $ cd ..
     $ make run

-(it's possible that you still need to run rabbitmq-server/scripts/rabbitmq-activate-plugins; I'm not sure, since bug22169 has the more up-to-date plugin dependency mechanism).

 In the startup banner you should see a line something like